NathanPERIER/nagato-manga/doc/downloaders.md

 ### `getChapterInfo(self, chapter_id)`

 Retrives information on the chapter associated with the identfier.
 The data returned is stored in a `dict`, formatted as described [here](api-doc.md#get-apichapterinfo).

+### `getMangaForChapter(self, chapter_id)`

+Retrieves the identifier of the manga to which the specified chapter belongs.
+By default, this calls the `getChapterInfo` method and retrieves the `manga` field, which is sub-optimal.
+It is advised to override this method if there exists a more optimised way of getting this information.
+In case this method is not overriden, **do not** use it in `getChapterInfo` as it would create an infinite loop, quickly crashing the program (stack overflow error).

 ### `getChapterUrls(self, chapter_id)`